catkhanh/heart-failure-survival-analysis/README.md

 4. Fit an adjusted Cox proportional-hazards model with age, sex, anaemia, diabetes, ejection fraction, serum creatinine, and serum sodium.
 5. Check the proportional-hazards assumption using Schoenfeld residuals.

-This is a **prognostic association** analysis.
-It does not estimate causal effects of treatment or disease characteristics.

 ## Preliminary Results

 The current run included 299 patients and 96 recorded deaths.